* Belgium make dominance pay in extra time

 * U.S. keeper Howard inspired

-* Belgium face Argentina in last eight (Adds Wilmots quotes)
+* Belgium face Argentina in last eight (Writes through)

 By Neil Maidment

-SALVADOR, Brazil, July 1 (Reuters) - Extra-time goals from Kevin De Bruyne and Romelu Lukaku sealed a thrilling 2-1 victory for Belgium over a spirited United States on Tuesday and set up a World Cup quarter-final clash with Argentina.
+SALVADOR, Brazil, July 1 (Reuters) - Much-fancied Belgium needed extra time to crack heroic United States goalkeeper Tim Howard in a thrilling 2-1 extra-time victory on Tuesday that set up a World Cup quarter-final clash with Argentina.

-In a pulsating extra-time, substitute striker Lukaku powered home a second on 105 minutes after a clever De Bruyne pass before Julian Green's neat volley ensured a tense finish in which Clint Dempsey almost sneaked an equaliser.
+In a pulsating extra time, substitute striker Romelu Lukaku powered home a second in the 105th minute after a clever De Bruyne pass, before Julian Green's neat volley ensured a tense finish in which Clint Dempsey almost sneaked an equaliser.

 "We had about 15 chances, we were controlling the game I think it is largely deserved even though at the end we conceded one," Belgium coach Marc Wilmots told reporters.